AdityaAgrawal-03/valyrian-translator/README.md

 #  Valyrian Translator App

-#### A language translator web app which converts english text to minion text by fetching an API.
+#### A language translator web app which converts english text to valyrian text by fetching an API.

 ### Technology
 * HTML5